[SPOILER] The Entire Story of Last Epoch (So Far)

 Hello everyone,

-Before our story begins and even before everything came to existence there was only the void and two entities that occupied it.
-While one, Orobyss, was content with just nothing, the other, Eterra, wanted light, life, she wanted people.
-To the disagrement of Orobyss, she created humans and a world for them, named it after herself then filled it with living creatures including gods.
+You are told by the Observer that before your story began and even before everything came into existence there was only the void and two gods that occupied it.
+While one of whom, the Observer, was content with just nothing, the other, Eterra, wanted light, life, she wanted people.
+To the disagreement of her brother, the Observer, she created humans and a world for them, named it after herself then filled it with living creatures that would serve the humans, such as other gods, her children.
 Because of her association with all life, Eterra’s likeness is on your life bar.
-Orobyss on the other hand is represented on your mana bar so his connection to it must parallel that of hers.
+The Observer, later to be called Orobyss, on the other hand is represented on your mana bar so his connection to it must parallel that of hers.

-After creating the world, Eterra lived in it through it’s first epoch, the Ancient Era.
-This is when the dragons roamed.
-There is a temple in the sky dedicated to her where she and all past humans lived away from the dragons.
-We don’t know what exactly happened but Eterra disappeared and her temple fell down.
+After creating the world, Eterra lived in it along with the other gods through its first epoch, the Ancient Era.
+This is when dragons and dinosaurs roamed.
+There is a temple in the sky dedicated to Eterra where she and all past humans resided away from the dragons and other hostile creatures.
+While you will eventually come to learn more about this era all you know for now is that at some point in time Eterra and her brother disappeared, and her temple fell down.

-Present day is in the Divine Era, 6000 years later, a time in which gods live among us.
-The dragons were all killed off by the gods after Eterra’s disappearance.
-These gods are presumably children of Eterra, we know she created them and gave them roles but not of their exact relationship.
-There is Heorot of the frozen Tundra in the north, Lagon of Sea in the west, Majasa of the Desert in the south and Rahyeh of the endless Skies in the east.
+Present day is in the Divine Era, 6000 years later, a time in which the children of Eterra -the once child gods- are all grown up and live among us.
+The dragons were all killed off by the gods, presumably after Eterra’s disappearance.
+These gods are Heorot of the frozen Tundra in the north (God of Strength and Compassion), Lagon of Sea in the west (God of Storm and Freedom), Majasa of the Desert in the south (Goddess of Beauty and Change) and Rahyeh of the endless Skies in the east (God of Glory and Power).
 They each have a city where the majority of their followers reside.
 Heoborea for Heorot, this is where the Primalist player is from.
 Solarum for Rahyeh, this is where the Sentinel player is from.
 Maj’elka for Majasa, this is where the Rogue player is from.
 And Thetima for Lagon.

 Near where Eterra’s Temple fell a city called Welryn was formed which eventually became a prominent place for scholars who used the knowledge in the temple to learn magic and such.
 This is where the Mage and Acolyte players are from.